-Do you believe that this season you deserve a holiday that’s unending?
+Do you believe that this season you deserve an unending holiday?
 I’m sure you do!
 And I think you’re right!
-If you’re a fan of Greece, the the island of Crete can perfectly fit the bill.
+If you’re a fan of Greece, the island of Crete can perfectly fit the bill.
 Such a vast island, with so diverse landscapes and places to see, gives you a great opportunity to never get bored, so why not spending one whole month in Crete?

 How Much Time Do You Really Need in Crete?

 Let’s be real for a moment: visiting Crete for any amount of time can be deeply enjoyable.
 Even if you were only here for one night, you’d have a great time!
 Alas, if you only had twenty-four hours in Crete, you’d likely be pretty sad to leave… And it’s not a chance for that to happen!
 Such a massive island deserves at least one week of your time.
 And that is still not enough.

 Crete is a destination that invites you to stay as long as possible.
 A week or two is recommended, three weeks in Crete is an awesome idea, but you know what would allow you to enjoy all that the island has to offer?
 A whole month in Crete!